mbsa-tud/ABiD-FI/README.md

 - **LiDARCorruptions**
 This folder contains the codes for the LiDAR corruptions.
 If you want to add a specific type of corruption, please add the file to this folder.
+Input for these functions are always the Pointcloud Data and the severity

 - **FaultInjection**
 This is the main file for the fault injection and manages the faults to be injected.